springfall2008/batpred/docs/inverter-setup.md

 - target_soc - The SOC to charge to
 - power - The charge power to use

+#### charge_freeze_service

+If defined will be called for freeze charge, otherwise charge_start_service is used for freeze charge also.

 #### discharge_start_service

 Called to start a discharge